jmapoles/loinc-part-search/doc/db_connection_design.md

     2. Set
 2. __init__(self, type , server, user_name, password, database)
     1. creates the query_db variable but does not make the connection.
-    2. connection is uses create_connection() to make mock testing easier
+    2. connection is made by create_connection() to make mock testing easier
 3. create_connection(self)
     1. connects to DBConnection
 4. get_obj_id_of_code_type(self, attribute_definition , code)
-    1. return the id of the code
+    1. returns the id of the code
-    2. if it does not exist return None
+    2. if it does not exist returns None
     3. query
     ```
         select *
           from codes
-         where attribute_value = '{code}'
+         where defining_value = '{code}'
-           and attribute_id = {attribute_definition}
+           and defining_id = {attribute_definition}
      ```
 5. obj_id_exists(self, obj_id)
     1. returns true if this id exists in DB